xenophenes/hugo-etl-theme/README.md

 ## Requirements

+### General

+[BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) is used for processing the data files, as is explained in more detail below.
+The minimum required version of BeautifulSoup is 4.4.0.

+### PostgreSQL

 The PostgreSQL documentation is generated from SGML into HTML using the instructions found [here](https://www.postgresql.org/docs/current/static/docguide.html).
 Any requirements for building PostgreSQL documentation from source will need to be fulfilled before the scripts for the PostgreSQL project will run successfully.

+### PostGIS

 The PostGIS documentation is generated from source.
 Any requirements for building PostGIS from source will need to be fulfilled before the scripts for the PostGIS project will run successfully.
 This additionally applies to ensuring the `dblatex` package is installed for PDF generation.

-[BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) is used for processing the data files, as is explained in more detail below.
-The minimum required version of BeautifulSoup is 4.4.0.

-Patroni requires the installation of the following packages:

-* python-sphinx
-* pdflatex
-* texlive-framed
-* texlive-threeparttable
-* texlive-wrapfig
+### Patroni

+sudo yum -y install python-sphinx pdflatex texlive-framed texlive-threeparttable texlive-wrapfig

+### pgPool

+sudo yum -y install openjade
+sudo yum -y install docbook-dtds docbook-style-dsssl docbook-xsl sudo yum -y install libxslt

+### pgAdmin4

+sudo yum -y install mesa-libGL-devel gcc-c++ qt5-qtbase-devel sudo yum -y install qt-devel qtwebkit-devel sudo yum -y install python34 python34-libs python34-devel python-rpm-macros python-srpm-macros python3-rpm-macros python-devel sudo yum -y install python-jinja2 sudo yum -y install python2-pytest pytest python-docutils python-py python-pygments python-sphinx

+## Conversion Script

 When you're ready to build out the documentation, the you'll want to use the `conversion.sh` script contained in the root directory.